 4. Cost of living in Helsinki, Finland

-Two-room apartment, outside of central area can cost around 800-900 Eur/month
+- Two-room apartment outside of the central area can cost around 800-900 Eur/month

-Student apartments for long-term are normally two times cheaper
+- Student apartments for long term usually are two times cheaper

-A dinner in a restaurant is around 20-40 Euros
+- Dinner in a restaurant is about 20-40 Euros

-Employers give tickets for lunch deduction, that saves around 30%
+- Employers give tickets for lunch deduction, which saves around 30%

-If you eat lunch out and have rest of the meals at home – you end up paying 450-600 Eur monthly for food.
+- If you eat lunch out and have the rest of the meals at home – you end up paying 450-600 Eur monthly for food.

 c) Transportation in Helsinki